Great cormorant: Relationships with humans

 Many fishermen see in the great cormorant a competitor for fish.
 Because of this, it was hunted nearly to extinction in the past.
 Due to conservation efforts, its numbers increased.
 At the moment, there are about 1.2 million birds in Europe (based on winter counts; late summer counts would show higher numbers).
 Increasing populations have once again brought the cormorant into conflict with fisheries.
 For example, in Britain, where inland breeding was once uncommon, there are now increasing numbers of birds breeding inland, and many inland fish farms and fisheries now claim to be suffering high losses due to these birds.
 In the UK each year, some licences are issued to cull specified numbers of cormorants in order to help reduce predation; it is, however, still illegal to kill a bird without such a licence.

 Cormorant fishing is practised in China, Japan, and elsewhere around the globe.
 In this practice, fishermen tie a line around the throats of cormorants, tight enough to prevent swallowing the larger fish they catch, and deploy them from small boats.
 The cormorants catch fish without being able to fully swallow them, and the fishermen are able to retrieve the fish simply by forcing open the cormorants' mouths, apparently engaging the regurgitation reflex.
+To encourage its cooperation, the fisherman would reward the cormorant by letting it keep every eighth fish.
+The cormorants would eventually recognise this pattern and refuse to perform the eighth dive unless the fishing line was untied, and if the reward fish was not provided it would refuse to dive altogether.

 In Norway, the cormorant is a traditional game bird.
 Each year approximately 10,000 cormorants are shot to be eaten.
 In North Norway, cormorants are traditionally seen as semi-sacred.
 It is regarded as good luck to have cormorants gather near your village or settlement.
-An old legend states that for people who die far out at sea, whose bodies are never recovered, spend eternity on the island Utrøst – which can only occasionally be found by mortals.
+An old legend states that people who die far out at sea, whose bodies are never recovered, spend eternity on the island Utrøst – which can only occasionally be found by mortals.
 The inhabitants of Utrøst can only visit their homes in the shape of cormorants.